How to Deal With Job Rejection

 Even though you might want to delete the dreaded rejection email, it can be beneficial to respond.
 Your response shows your maturity, continued interest in the company, and dedication to personal and professional growth.

-It’s possible that the hiring manager won’t provide feedback because it may be seen as a liability or they are swamped.
+It’s possible the hiring manager won’t provide feedback because it may be seen as a liability or they are swamped.
 Still, it’s worthwhile to ask because their constructive criticism could be a beneficial way to harness job search rejection.
 As Pamela Weinberg, a New York City-based career coach says, “Feedback is a great way to use job search rejection to your advantage.”

 Reflect on the experience: